-These Irish Cream Pots de Creme spiked with Baileys are the perfect way to end any meal.
-Perfect for St. Patrick’s Day, they would be equally as welcome Valentine’s Day or anytime you’re craving a chocolate dessert!
+These luscious Irish Cream Pots de Creme spiked with Baileys are a fabulous way to end any meal.
+Plus, they’re perfect for St. Patrick’s Day!
+They would be equally as welcome on Valentine’s Day or anytime you’re craving a chocolate dessert!

 Spiked Irish Cream Pots de Creme

 Shhhhh, don’t tell Bill I’m spilling this, but he can never remember the name of this dessert.
 No matter how many times I make pots de creme, he asks me if they are creme de pots or pots de creme.
 At least, he knows not to pronounce the “t” in pots.
 A work in progress.